netdrones/airbyte/airbyte-integrations/connectors/source-corgis-construction-spending/README.md

-# Corgis Construction Spending Source
+# CORGIS Construction Spending Source

 This is the repository for the Corgis Construction Spending source connector, written in Python.
 For information about how to use this connector within Airbyte,